Effects are super awesome! Everything playing in Resolume can be manipulated by effects. All of the audio and all of the video.

 Effects can be stacked together by dropping more than one into the same place.
 If you do this, they will be applied in order, starting with the top one in the slot.
 Each effect will be applied in turn, affecting the output of the previous effect.

-You can change the order of the effects by dragging them by the three horizontal bars on the right of the effect name.
+You can change the order of the effects by dragging them up and down by their name.

 Changing the effect order can dramatically change the resulting output.
 For example, you could apply the PolkaDot effect on a clip, followed by Radar.
 Looks cool, right?